jbeeko/cfworker-web-api/src/Talk.md

 * But of course I want to apply it everywhere, hence Fable.

 ### Our **DevOps** is out of control
+[Reason two]
 [Last two projects seemed to be 25% of effort]
 [Lots of tooling, almost as (more?)  complex than the application] [On the critical path]
+[Lots of mission critical knowledge]
 * Docker, Kubernetis
 * Arm templates, Teraform,

 ### Cloudflare workers envoke a simpler time
+[Sometimes you need all the DevOps complexity]
+* perhaps less often that we think
 [Service worker API in the cloud]
 * simple api
 [Javascript (+WASM)]